omalovichko/CodilityLessons/README.md

 * Flags: Find the maximum number of flags that can be set on mountain peaks.

 __Lesson 11 - Sieve of Eratosthenes__
-* CountSemiprimes: Count the semiprime numbers in the given range [a..b]
+* CountSemiprimes: Count the semiprime numbers in the given range [a..b].
 * CountNonDivisible: Calculate the number of elements of an array that are not divisors of each element.

 __Lesson 12 - Euclidean algorithm__